- Recognizing the difference between a Registered Consulting Arborist and a Certified Arborist

 - How much water and sunlight does the tree need, and how much can it tolerate?

 For a more detailed overview of tree selection, visit the International Society of Arboriculture website.

 Many newly-planted trees are tied to a planting stake.
 While a stake may provide needed support soon after a tree has been planted, the nursery stake should always be removed, and if the tree is able to stand without it, no re-staking may be required.
 In any case, all stakes should be removed as soon as the tree is able to stand up without them (usually within one to two years of planting).
 If a tree at this stage is very top-heavy, it may be desirable to prune the tree until it can support itself without stakes.
 A tree that is staked for too long will never be strong enough to support itself without the stake, and the stake ties can injure the tree as the tree grows and the ties become tighter.

 Knowing you have hired the right person to prune your trees can be difficult, but a good rule of thumb is to always hire a Certified Arborist.
-To search for a Certified Arborist in your area, visit the International Society of Arboriculture.
+To search for a Certified Arborist in your area, visit the International Society of Arboriculture website.

-Clients sometimes ask us to recommend a pruning company.
-Although we are in no way affiliated with any pruning company and assume no responsibility for the quality of anyone’s work, we do provide a list of pruning companies which we believe are competent.
-To request our pruning referrals list, please contact us using the online form.
+Clients sometimes ask me to recommend a pruning company.
+Although I am in no way affiliated with any pruning company and assume no responsibility for the quality of anyone’s work, I do provide a list of pruning companies which we believe are competent.
+To request my pruning referrals list, please contact me using the online form.

-Please note: We are not affiliated with any organization listed in this website.
+Please note: I am not affiliated with any organization listed in this website.
 We do, however, share a common professional interest in educating the general public about trees.